(recent syllabi are avaliable to download at the bottom or righthand side of this page)

 Urban agriculture and poverty in the global North and South, including:

 Domenic Vitiello, The Sanctuary City: Immigrant, Refugee, and Receiving Communities in Postindustrial Philadelphia (Cornell University Press, 2022).
-Open access - free download.
+Open access (free) - click here to download the entire book as an ebook or PDF (or click here to download PDFs of individual chapters).

 Domenic Vitiello and Zoe Blickenderfer (Penn Urban Studies alum), "The Planned Destruction of Chinatowns in the United States and Canada since c.1900," Planning Perspectives (2020).